Li-Jessica/Li-Jessica/README.md

 ### Hey there! 👋

 My name's Jessica Li!
-I am currently pursuing a Bachelor's in Computer Science and Minor in Software Engineering at Western University
+I am currently pursuing a Bachelor's in Computer Science and Minor in Software Engineering at Western University.
+I am also currently searching for a 8/12/16 month internship for 2022.
 <!--
 **Li-Jessica/Li-Jessica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.